TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

             - The project file actually changes so why shouldn't we commandize it?
             - Otherwise when you're on a saved revision it's not really saved (we could make it dirty or not highlighted in green but meh)
     - Cons:
+        - "Undoing imports" means we have to literally hide existing hdd entries from the filesystem gui
         - "Imported" command with unused resources will show up literally every time we open a file with autosave, in case a map has many unused sprites
             - Easy: we can reubild after autosave and modify the Load Autosave command to include these new unused resources!
                 - Same with the Open project command!